Strategy11/formidable-forms/readme.txt

    3. Check your SPAM box.
    4. Try a different email address in your settings in the form builder.
    5. Install WP Mail SMPT or another similar emailing plugin and configure the SMTP settings.
-   6. If none of these steps fix the email problem and no other WP emails are going out, please contact your web host.
+   6. If none of these steps fix the email problem and no other WP emails are going out, please get in touch with your web host.

 <a href="https://formidableforms.com/wordpress-not-sending-emails-smtp/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Read more about WordPress emails not sending</a> in our blog.